 This command would create a new result.txt file if the file did not exist, else it will write the output at the end of the old output.

 2. Run a Python Script on the Python Interactive Console or Shell

 In Python, we have a keyword import, which allows us to import a module or other Python files in the current file so that we can use the pre-written code of those files.
 Also, the import keyword lets us execute a Python script in the interactive Python console.
 To execute the Python script on the interactive Python console, you need to open your command line or terminal, navigate to the directory where the script is stored, open the interactive console, and use the import script_name to execute the file.
 Example:

 Note: This method will work only when you are in the same directory where the script is stored.

-Text editors are not supposed to execute the code, and they only provide basic features such as code editing and debugging, for the execution process we have to depend on the Command Line or terminal way of execution.
-However, there are some text editors such as Visual code Editor which provide plugins which allow the user to run or execute the code on the code editor itself.
+Text editors are not supposed to execute the code.
+They only provide basic features such as code editing and debugging.
+For the execution process, we have to depend on the Command Line or Terminal.
+However, text editors, such as Visual Studio Code, provide plugins to run the code on the code editor itself.

-How to execute a python script is a basic and the most important skill every python developer should have, because only by running a script you come to know about the output result and the functionality of your program.
-It does not matter which method of execution you are using the output of your script would remain the same.
-The command line and terminal approach come very useful when you are using a Text editor; otherwise, you can simply execute your python code on your Python IDE.
-In the development phase, we often use the command line and IDE approach, but we do not use the Interactive Console import method, because import has its usages, it only used when we want to import any module in our program.
+For any Python developer, running Python scripts or code is an everyday task.
+Knowing how to run a Python script is important because it helps to know about the output of a Python code or program.
+In this article, we explained the various methods to run a Python script.
+It does not matter which method you choose as the output of your Python script would remain the same.
+The command-line and terminal approaches come very useful when you are using a Text editor; otherwise, you can simply execute your Python code on an IDE.
+In the development phase, we often use the command line and IDE approach, but we do not use the Python shell terminal and import method, because import is only used when we want to import any module in our program.
+People are also reading: